|Rewards Rating:||3.7 / 5|

 Although you can definitely use Rapid Rewards points to fulfill your Hawaiian vacation dreams, there are a few things you’ll want to keep in mind.
 First, most of the cheapest fares for Southwest’s existing flight schedule are already sold out, including the more cost-effective “Wanna Get Away” fares.

 In addition, you’ll likely need anywhere from 30,000 to 40,000 points for a single round-trip ticket.
-While the Southwest Plus card’s current sign-up bonus is enough to cover one person, you’ll still need to cough up the remaining points if you don’t want to travel solo.
+Given the Southwest Plus card’s current sign-up bonus you would likely only cover a single ticket.
 One option you have to make up the difference is to transfer any points you might have with other qualifying loyalty programs, like Chase Ultimate Rewards or World of Hyatt.

 Finally, getting to Hawaii from outside of the Bay Area means you’ll probably have to book separate itineraries or build in a stopover in either Oakland or San Jose.
 Although chances are good that Southwest fare prices will eventually come down as its Hawaii service expands, you should consider other airlines for now and carefully evaluate your options before committing all your Rapid Rewards points.